1. Skip to content

 Because of the flood situation, the last remaining beach bars on the banks of the river have closed for the season.
 These bars spread sand out on the riverbanks in the summer months to create artificial beaches and attract customers.

 Now their owners are posting on social media that people can come and take the sand, which would otherwise be swept away by the floodwaters.
-This way, it can at least be used to help protect the property of some locals.
+This way, it can at least be used to help protect some homes.

-As evening fell, people were still coming to the river to see how high the water wasImage: Marta Thor/DW
+As evening fell on Monday, people were still coming to the river to see how high the water wasImage: Marta Thor/DW

 Evening quickly draws in.
 Two men have come to a beach bar and are shoveling sand into bags and loading them onto a trailer.